MasterPackager/Windows-Application-Package-Manifest/README.md

 ## Why you should follow this manifest?

 1. **Lower security risk by building Windows applications and their installation packages based on Microsoft security standards.**
 2. **Increase application sales and user base.** Build your application in a way enterprises don't need to spend money and time to repackage it to match the industry standards.
+There is a higher chance for enterprises to choose applications that follow this manifest file.
-3. **Improve user expriecne.**
+3. **Improve user expriecne.** Make the application user-friendly.
 4. **Easier app maintenance for developers.** Understanding common practices and the why behind them, can significantly lower the rate of major architectural changes for the application in the future.

 ## General
  - **Application must be able to install and uninstall silently using system account**